Vishwjeet-Feb/functions/README.md

 *****
 ## 3. getText :

-Returns the text content of the specified element.
+Retrieves and returns the text content of the specified HTML element identified by eleName.

 ### Syntax